Stroke care at Mayo Clinic

-Mayo Clinic's stroke experts provide comprehensive care for more than 20,000 people with stroke and other blood vessel and brain (cerebrovascular) conditions each year.
+More than 17,000 people with stroke or other blood vessel and brain (cerebrovascular) conditions receive comprehensive care from Mayo Clinic's stroke experts each year.

 - Innovative programs.
-Doctors at Mayo Clinic in Arizona, Florida, and Minnesota use stroke telemedicine to evaluate people who have had acute strokes at remote sites and provide treatment recommendations to doctors at other sites.
-Doctors communicate using digital video cameras, Internet telecommunications, robots and other technology.
-Doctors at Mayo Clinic in Minnesota offer brain rehabilitation to people who have had strokes.
+Doctors at Mayo Clinic's campuses in Arizona, Florida and Minnesota use stroke telemedicine to evaluate people who have had acute strokes at remote sites and provide treatment recommendations to doctors at other sites.
+Doctors communicate using digital video cameras, internet telecommunications, robots and other technology.
+Doctors at Mayo Clinic's Minnesota campus offer brain rehabilitation to people who have had strokes.

 - Research leader.
 Mayo Clinic doctors and researchers actively study stroke causes, risk factors, prevention, diagnostic tests and treatment options and conduct clinical trials.